 Pricewise, it’s reasonable and it resembles a wine glass in its shape.

-Reidel Vinum Single Malt GlassesI was given a set of Riedel Vinum Single Malt Whisky Glasses by my wife for a previous Christmas and I’m a big fan of the glasses.
-Reidel makes a whole line of glassware and their hallmark, at least in my mind, is that the glass is often high quality and remarkably thin.
+Riedel Vinum Single Malt GlassesI was given a set of Riedel Vinum Single Malt Whisky Glasses by my wife for a previous Christmas and I’m a big fan of the glasses.
+Riedel makes a whole line of glassware and their hallmark, at least in my mind, is that the glass is often high quality and remarkably thin.

 From a design perspective, it opens up at the lip rather than closes in.
 Whereas the Glencairn almost focuses the aroma on your nose, this one doesn’t.
 The idea behind opening it up like this is so that the spirit “opens up” as it hits your tongue and lips.
 As a frequent user of the glass, I don’t know that much happens different if it “opens up” for the few millimeters before it gets to me!